prvdmwrong/prvdmwrong/docs/index.md

     return prvd(CoinsProvider)
     ```

+    Providers are just plain modules.
+It's easy to implement more methods,
+    properties, and the likes into a provider:

 === "TypeScript"

     ```TypeScript
     // Create TypeScript providers by using the Provider decorator on a class.
-    @Provider({})
+    @Provider()
     export class CoinsProvider {}
     ```

-At the end of the day, providers are just plain tables.
-It's easy to implement
+    Providers are just plain classes.
+It's easy to implement more methods,
-more methods, properties, and the likes into a provider:
+    properties, and the likes into a provider:

 === "Luau"